 The project kicked off November 30 with a panel discussion and film screening of Kiki, a 2017 documentary about the LGBTQ youth of color who make up New York City’s Kiki ballroom scene.
 Future events and activities will include workshops and presentations by Sheridan Libraries curators; dance/vogue workshops with the Peabody Conservatory’s BFA Dance program; collecting oral histories from members of Baltimore’s ballroom community from the 1970s to the present; producing a documentary short film with students in the university’s Film & Media Studies MA program; and identifying new archival acquisitions related to ball culture for the Libraries.

-For more information about the Peabody Ballroom Experience, please contact Joseph Plaster at email@example.com.
+For more information about the Peabody Ballroom Experience, visit the project website at https://peabodyballroom.library.jhu.edu/ or contact Joseph Plaster at firstname.lastname@example.org.